 Holy Trinity Catholic School recognizes that attempting to maintain the safety and security of students, staff, and visitors to our school is implemented with a multifaceted approach.
-To the extent that modern technology provides tools to maintain safety and security, the use of video surveillance cameras may be in place in the school and on school property.
+To the extent that modern technology provides tools to maintain safety and security, the use of video surveillance cameras are placed in the school and on school property.
 Cameras will not be permitted in areas where there is a reasonable expectation of privacy.
+Note...
+Due to confidentiality laws and out of a deep level of respect for everyone in the school community, at no time will parents be permitted to view camera footage (live or recorded) that contains anyone other than their child.
+If passing through the front office for any reason, please do not stop to watch the cameras.